-As at December 31, 2015 and 2014, the carrying value of the investments in MRTHI and MRTHII amounted to P1,530.73M and P1,714M while the outstanding liability to FEMI amounted to P832.76M and P847.3M, respectively.
+As at December 31, 2015, the outstanding liability to FEMI amounts to P832.8M while the carrying value of the investments in MRTHI and MRTHII amounts to P1,530.7M.
 Still applying the deposit received from MPIC amounting to P350M and the advances from MRTHI and MRTHII in prior years to be applied against future dividends amounting to P333.5M, there is an indication of impairment.
-The Company recognized an impairment loss of P14.50M, P183.3M and P49.7M for the years 2015, 2014 and 2013, respectively (see Note 10.2).
+The Company recognized an impairment loss of P14.5M for the year.
+(See Notes 7.1 and 11.2)